Zenika/alpine-node/README.md

 We often need to support `node-sass` or GIT Urls as NPM dependencies.
 We created this image to get a fully node-ready image.

-# Why the "full-icu" image
+# Why the "i18n" image

 For i18n, we need to embed `full-icu`.
 See #9 for more information.